michiwa7/Code_for_TCA_cycle_model/README.md

 ### sensitivity_tca_26.m

-Ordinary differential equations for the TCA cycle model and sensitivity equations for the perturbation of isocitrate dehydrogenase, where sensitivity equations were derived by the symbolic differential function in MATLAB software.
+Ordinary differential equations for the TCA cycle model and sensitivity equations for the perturbation of isocitrate dehydrogenase, where sensitivity equations were derived by the symbolic differentiation function in MATLAB software.

 ### sensitivity_tca_x26.txt